 App Permissions Not Allowed

 You are surprised to view the number of apps accessing your Wi-Fi and network management settings.
 However, these apps do not control network management as long as they can access them.
 Therefore, check the app that has permission to use Wi-Fi and does not allow access to Wi-Fi configuration.
 Check the Application Manager and check the list of apps received through WLAN privileges times.
-You may have a third-party app for that your WLAN is a lousy reason.
+You may have a third-party app for that your WLAN is a lousy reason. these steps might help on how to stop wifi from turning off automatically on android.

 See Also: When and How to Turn Off Wi-Fi